sftpplus/sftpplus-docs/src/doc_source/developer/http-api.rst

 The following variants of HTTP APIs are available:

-* RESTful with JSON representation (not JSON-RPC).
+* OpenAPI RESTful with JSON representation (not JSON-RPC).
 * WebDAV, which is well-standardized.
 * GET and POST with HTML integration, for managing files via any web browser.

+The OpenAPI 3.0.3 file is available at the following URL `/____chsps__/openapi.yaml`.
+You can test the SFTPPlus OpenAPI using the folling URL `/__chsps__/openapi.html`.
+The URLs are relative to the SFTPPlus HTTP or HTTPS servers.

 To have SFTPPlus respond via the JSON API, make the request using the `Accept: application/json` header in your client.